Combine harvester: Maintaining threshing speed

-The threshing process
+Operating principle

-Despite great advances in mechanics and computer control, the basic operation of the combine harvester has remained unchanged almost since it was invented.
+Although significant advances in mechanics and computer control have occurred, the basic operation of the combine harvester has remained largely unchanged since its invention.

-Power requirements over the years have increased due to larger capacities and some processes such as rotary threshing and straw chopping take considerable power.
+Power requirements over the years have increased due to larger capacities, and some processes, such as rotary threshing and straw chopping, take considerable power.
 This is sometimes supplied by a large tractor in a pull-type combine, or a large gasoline or diesel engine in a self-propelled type.
-A frequent problem is the presence of airborne chaff and straw, which can accumulate causing a fire hazard and to radiators which can become plugged.
-Most machines have addressed these problems with enclosed engine compartments and rotary centrifugal inlet screens which prevent chaff buildup.
+A frequent problem is the presence of airborne chaff and straw, which can accumulate, causing a fire hazard, and radiators that can become plugged.
+Most machines have addressed these problems with enclosed engine compartments and rotary centrifugal inlet screens, which prevent chaff buildup.

 First, the header, described above, cuts the crop and feeds it into the threshing cylinder.
 This consists of a series of horizontal rasp bars fixed across the path of the crop and in the shape of a quarter cylinder.
 Moving rasp bars or rub bars pull the crop through concaved grates that separate the grain and chaff from the straw.
 The grain heads fall through the fixed concaves.
 What happens next is dependent on the type of combine in question.
-In most modern combines, the grain is transported to the shoe by a set of 2, 3, or 4 (possibly more on the largest machines) augers, set parallel or semi-parallel to the rotor on axial mounted rotors and perpendicular on "Axial Flow" combines.
+In most modern combines, the grain is transported to the shoe by a set of 2, 3, or 4 (possibly more on the largest machines) augers, set parallel or semi-parallel to the rotor on axial-mounted rotors and perpendicular on axial-flow combines.

 In older Gleaner machines, these augers were not present.
-Those combines are unique in that the cylinder and concave is set inside feederhouse instead of in the machine directly behind the feederhouse.
+Those combines are unique in that the cylinder and concave are set inside the feederhouse instead of in the machine directly behind the feederhouse.
 Consequently, the material was moved by a "raddle chain" from underneath the concave to the walkers.
 The clean grain fell between the raddle and the walkers onto the shoe, while the straw, being longer and lighter, floated across onto the walkers to be expelled.
 On most other older machines, the cylinder was placed higher and farther back in the machine, and the grain moved to the shoe by falling down a "clean grain pan", and the straw "floated" across the concaves to the back of the walkers.